TianfangChang/ffcue/README.md

 ## 致谢 / Acknowledgements

-This project was designed and implemented with reference to the following open-source projects (listed in alphabetical order):
+This project was designed and implemented with reference to the following open-source projects:

 - rcue — https://github.com/gyng/rcue
 - cuna — https://github.com/snylonue/cuna